 Create a fun demonstration of the ecological cycles that keep us alive.

 When my 7th grade vocational aptitude test came back stamped “Forester” instead of “Astronaut,” I knew the testmakers had screwed up.
-Sure, I liked sitting in streams, and peering down those creepy holes by the roots of old trees.
-But also knew that someday the whole frickin’ park would be flying through space.
+Sure, I liked sitting in streams and peering down those creepy holes by the roots of old trees.
+But I also knew that someday the whole frackin’ park would be flying through space.
 Hadn’t anyone else seen Battlestar Galactica?

-Here’s a mini version of this dream, a sealed system that supplies a freshwater shrimp “econaut” with food, oxygen, and waste processing for a desktop journey of 3 months or more, aka the Tabletop Shrimp Support Module (TSSM).
+Here’s a mini version of this dream, a sealed system biosphere that supplies a freshwater shrimp “econaut” with food, oxygen, and waste-processing for a desktop journey of 3 months or more, aka the Tabletop Shrimp Support Module (TSSM).